CiaoRaviRaj/Full-Stack-Web-Development/ReactExternalMoule.md

-    <Outlet>// used to render child components using route condition.
+    <Outlet context={ "context to child route"  }>// used to render child components using route condition.
     <NavLink> // is used to show or style active state
     *  react router Form
         //client side routing